marcbadger/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt_text][imageClassDistributionValid]

-### Design and Test a Model Architecture
+## Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+#### 1. Preprocessed the image data.

+The images in the validation set differed a lot in their brightness, so I used histogram equalization (from OpenCV) to equalize each color channel of the images.
+I then normalized the image data by subtracted 128 from each pixel value and divided the result by 128 so that all pixel values were between -1 and 1.
+I chose to keep all three color channels because sign color should be a very informative cue, and it is somewhat surprising that the original LeNet sign classification paper found that the network performed just as well on grayscale images.
+I chose not to generate additional training data because the network achieved the desired performance on the validation set without it.
+Note that if the validation set is not representative of the data we would see in the "deployed environment" then we would probably want to focus more on augmenting the training set.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after histogram equalization:

-![alt text][image2]
+![alt text][imageHistogramEqualization]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data so that gradient descent will converge faster.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2.Final model architecture.

 My final model consisted of the following layers: